Scapegoating, Justice, and Atonement

 Introduction

-This series relates to both the topic of atonement and the topic of desire because, like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
+This series relates to both the topics of Atonement and Desire because, like fallen Adam in the garden, we desire to deflect blame, and therefore we scapegoat others.
 On the political level, this builds group cohesion and creates a social outsider, who is blamed for the group’s woes, who the group must exile or kill or marginalize in order to maintain a hopeful lie.
+For outcomes, see Racial Fascism and Immigration Policy.

 Messages and Resources on Scapegoating

-Greg Arthur and Mako Nagasawa, In Conversation With… Ideos Institute, Nov 14, 2024.
-Link goes to the 19:25 minute mark, where Greg and Mako talk about the 2024 election.
+Ideos Institute, Nov 14, 2024.
+At the 19:25 minute mark, Greg and Mako talk about the 2024 election.
 Mako talks about how Trump and Trump voters are drawn to the principle of retribution.
 Mako critiques this principle on theological grounds, and points out that White evangelicals, especially, are spiritually formed to exaggerate the principle of retribution and scapegoat people like immigrants, etc.

 Donald Trump's Scapegoating and the Myth of Retributive Justice.
 The Anástasis Center blog, Feb 12, 2016.